elsampsa/valkka-core/README.md

 - The media stream should be decoded once and only once
 - The program should be controllable through python3, with graphical interface based on Qt

-You might try to tackle this with some available stock media player libraries, but I'll promise, you wont get far..!
+You might try to tackle this with some available stock media player libraries, but I'll promise, you wont get far.

-Consider further that in a typical VSMA system you may have up to 60+ ip cameras plugged into the same server.
+Consider further that in a typical VMSA you may have up to 60+ ip cameras plugged into the same server.
 Servers should also work as a proxies, re-streaming the ip cameras to other servers.

 Using Valkka, you can instantiate threads, and define how media streams are branched and pipelined between those threads.
 The underlying threads and mutex-protected queues are hidden from the developer that controls everything using a python3 API.
 The process topology of the example case would look like this: